krishaamer/green-filter-research/research/literature/fintech.md

 -   Sally Parker (2022)

--   “The sustainable market for Fast Moving Consumer Goods is \$2.5T, that includes an untapped market opportunity worth \$1T.
+-   “The sustainable market for Fast Moving Consumer Goods is 2.5 Trillion USD, that includes an untapped market opportunity worth 1 Trillion USD.
 Nearly 40% of customers say they would switch from their current preferred brand to one that offers more transparency”

 -   Anon. (n.d.b) **Ban polluting products campaign success story, EU shops can’t sell deforestation products**